HackerFoo/peg/README.md

 ### I/O

-I have been modeling I/O after Haskell's monad approach, but monads seem to be better suited to applicative languages, despite being possible in a concatenative language.
+I have tried modeling I/O after Haskell's monad approach, but monads seem to be better suited to applicative languages, despite being possible in a concatenative language.

-I have implemented a different way of performing I/O in a pure functional way, as described above (I/O words require the `IO` token.)
+I have implemented a different method of performing I/O in a pure functional way, as described above (I/O words require an `IO` token.)
 This may allow more flexible use of I/O than a monad; threads could be spawned with `IO dup` and ended with `IO pop`.
 Also, more complex operations may be possible, requiring multiple `IO`s.

 ### Type System